dbailey7/nodejs-master-class-repo-dbailey/HomeworkAssignment3Materials/ReadMe.md

-One of these days I shall correct this error and be able to move on ...

-In the meantime, I shall toil over finding its solution.
-The error is ...

-Error trying to load order ID:  10zii9zs3tfr1wjlfts4                                                    app.js:444

-I can't seem to create pizza "orders".
-They are objects similar in nature to the "checks" in the lecture material.
+Having difficulties creating pizza "orders".
+My "orders" are objects similar in nature to the "checks" in the lecture material.

+The error I am getting is ...
+"Error trying to load order ID:  10zii9zs3tfr1wjlfts4"                                app.js:444

+The status code is "403", but I can't seem to determine why it is occurring.